 You may wonder, “How will I know if something isn’t right?”
 You are looking for anything different or out of the ordinary.
 For example: Let’s say you always do your movement counts at 7am, immediately following breakfast, and it usually takes about 5 minutes to count your 10 movements.
 If one morning, at the same time, it suddenly took you 45 minutes to get 10 movements, that would be considered out of the ordinary.
 You might want to wait a little, and do another movement counting session just to be sure.
 But if you are truly concerned, call your health care team.

 Another example: You may count 4 or 5 movements in an hour instead of the usual 10 movements.
 Count your movements again.
-If, for any reason, you are still not able to obtain the usual 10 movements in your normal amount of time, you detect an unusual level of activity for your baby (an increase or decrease in fetal movement), or you notice any sudden changes in movement, call your health care team to make sure that your baby is well.
-If you are unable to contact or visit your health care team, go to Labor and Delivery (L&D) as most L&D units will see you immediately for Decreased Fetal Movements (DFM), or go to the nearest Emergency Room (ER).
+If, for any reason, you are still not able to obtain the usual 10 movements in your normal amount of time, you detect an unusual level of activity for your baby (an increase or decrease in fetal movement), or you notice any sudden changes in movement, call your health care team to make to make sure that your baby is well.
+If you are unable to contact or visit your health care team, go to Labor and Delivery (L&D) or go to the nearest Emergency Room (ER).
 Do not wait until the next day!
 If you are not happy with your baby’s moments after your check up, call your health care team again.
 You won’t be bothering them.
 You know your baby best so always trust your instincts.

-Discuss any changes to your tracking chart with your health care team.
-Don’t ever hesitate to call your health care team about any questions or concerns that you may have or comments they have made which you don’t understand as they will educate and inform you!
+Discuss any changes in your tracking chart with your health care team.
+NEVER hesitate to call your health care team with any questions or concerns you have or statements they have made that you don’t understand as they will educate and inform you!
 With your new proactive mindset, working together will now empower your pregnancy journey.